mar-vic/dispro_corpus/README.md

 # dispro_corpus
-The corpus of Dispro project
+The corpus files of Dispro project